IuryChagas25/Chest_Cancer_Detection/README.md

  * Andenocarcinoma
  * Squamous Cell Carcinoma
  * Large Cell Carcinoma
- * Normal (in the database also has salable lungs for the network learn to identify)
+ * Normal (in the database also has healthy lungs for the network learn to identify)

 Throughout the notebook it is possible to identify some learning transfer techniques as well as data augmentability techniques.